sjasthi/python102_2024_abcd_projects/README.md

 And produce a report of what IDs I need to consider for updating on the website.
 (I want to update only those IDs who got some updates on the local version; I do not want to update all 256 each time)

+Input: You are given google sheet hosted on a google drive.
+How can you connect to it from python?
+Then read the text from google sheet (you need to explore pandas to read the excel; and then compare it with projectabcd.com website to report out any discrepancies)

 ### [Project 130] (Sai Chennupati) Date of Birth Analyzer

 Can you create a histogram of sheroes based on their birth year (century)